UCCF logo Visit the UCCF website

 ‘The Lord God took the man and put him in the Garden of Eden to work it and take care of it.’
 (Gen 2:15)

 2. Work began in perfect Eden but, just like the rest of creation, sin brought distortion, curse and bad attitudes into play.
 We humans learnt the ease of being lazy, even if we know it doesn’t lead to good things in the end.
-Here’s one verse which suggests this,

 ‘Diligent hands will rule, but laziness ends in forced labour.’
 (Pro 12:24)